 But then there's the other side of my family - Ryan and his family - who rave over the "special chili" that Ryan made them all one Christmas when he was still single.
 He's made a name for himself with his "Texas" version of chili and was rather hesitant to let me help in making it when we were first married.
 However, I have managed to get my hands on a written recipe for Ryan's chili and my dad's chili.
 And when I make one of the versions, it doesn't taste exactly like there it would if they had made it.
 But I've morphed the two chilis into my own version, and I'm finally ready to share it with you!
 I know both sides of my family will enjoy it - but will likely have their own opinion about how it compares to Ryan's chili and Dad's chili.
 But hey, when it's on me to be in the kitchen and get food on the table, we are gonna do things my way!

-My recipe for chili is a nod to both Dad’s and Ryan’s recipe in that it calls for steak.
+My recipe for steak chili is a nod to both Dad's and Ryan's recipe in that it calls for steak.
 Flat iron steak is a lean and tender cut from the shoulder of a cow.
 It has an amazing beefy flavor and a texture that literally melts in your mouth.
-If you can’t find flat iron steak, use a chuck shoulder roast and cut it into bite-sized pieces before cooking.
-The chili is steak only – no ground beef.
+If you can't find flat iron steak, use a chuck shoulder roast and cut it into bite-sized pieces before cooking.
+The steak chili is steak only - no ground beef.
 In Texas, chili is typically made with little-to-no beans.
 But this chili has just a twist of Tex-Mex, so we are throwing in a can of black beans with traditional fajita seasonings for flavor.
-I like a bean mixture, so as a nod to my dad’s chili, I also include a can of red chili beans.
-I’ve found that a bottle of Mexican beer gives the chili a really rich depth of flavor, and does a great job at deglazing the bottom of your pot once the steak has been browned.
-I’ve included options for cooking the chili slowly in a Dutch oven over a few hours and cooking it in a slow cooker.
+I like a bean mixture, so as a nod to my dad's chili, I also include a can of red chili beans.
+I've found that a bottle of Mexican beer gives the chili a really rich depth of flavor, and does a great job at deglazing the bottom of your pot once the steak has been browned.
+I've included options for cooking the chili slowly in a Dutch oven over a few hours and cooking it in a crock-pot or slow cooker.
 The Dutch oven is my preference because the low and slow simmer with the lid slightly ajar results in thickened chili with a rich, velvety texture.
+But keep in mind, this recipe is perfect for a crockpot as well.
 Chili always tastes better the next day, so I try to make this a day or two ahead of when I plan to serve it, or plan way in advance and make batches to freeze for later!

 Looking for More Steak Recipes?